64kramsystem/personal_notes/topics/bevy.md

     commands.insert_resource(GoalsReached { main_goal: false, bonus: false });
     commands.remove_resource::<MyResource>();

-    // Create a new entity using `spawn`
+    // Create a new entity using `spawn`.
+    // Insert commands allow chaining additions, which operate on the same entity.
     // WATCH OUT! insert_bundle() adds all the components of a bundle, while insert(Bundle) inserts the
     // bundle as a single component!
-    // Both inserts return EntityMut, which can be conveniently used to separately add other components.
     //
     let entity_id = commands.spawn()
         .insert(ComponentA)                 // add a component
-        .insert_bundle(MyBundle::default()) // add a bundle
+        .insert_bundle(MyBundle::default()) // add a bundle (to the same entity!)
         .id();                              // get the Entity ID

     // Shorthand for creating an entity with a bundle.